 - Flanger and Phaser

 Audio effects are hardware or software devices that manipulate how an audio signal sounds.
 Effects can be controlled via various parameters including rate, feedback or drive.
 They are useful when playing live or as studio tools while recording or mixing music.

 This article explains all the core effects:

 - Time-based effects—Reverb, Delay and Echo

 - Dynamic effects—Compression and Distortion

-By the end of this article, you will know what audio effects are, how they work and how to use effects.
-To get you started, we’ve also packed TONS of recommendations for paid and free VST plugins, and audio fx pedals.
+By the end of this article, you’ll know what audio effects are, how they work and how to use them.
+To get you started, we’ve packed TONS of recommendations for paid and free VST plugins, and audio FX pedals.

-This is by no means an exhaustive list—more like a growing one.
+This is by no means an exhaustive list—it’s more of a launchpad for your effects journey.
 So let’s start with the basics and go from there!